diSimplex/buildahBuilder/Readme.md

   - **image.yaml** This file is a
     [Jinja2](https://jinja2docs.readthedocs.io/en/stable/)
-    template which is expanded and copied into the "common" area for a given pde.
+    template which is expanded and copied into the "commons" area for a given pde.

   - **pde.yaml** This file is a
     [Jinja2](https://jinja2docs.readthedocs.io/en/stable/)
-    template which is expanded and copied into the "common" area for a given pde.
+    template which is expanded and copied into the "commons" area for a given pde.

   - **Readme.md**  This file is a
     [Jinja2](https://jinja2docs.readthedocs.io/en/stable/)
-    template which is expanded and copied into the "common" area for a given pde.
+    template which is expanded and copied into the "commons" area for a given pde.
 It can be used to keep an extended description of how to use the pde.